-Not only does it mess up the look of your post, but it can hurt user engagement and your SEO, too.
+keep in mind that not only does it mess up the look of your post, but it can hurt user engagement and your SEO, too.

 Let’s dive into the most common reasons blog images go MIA and—most importantly—how to fix them, step by step.